mhl14/finalyearproject/README.md

 invariance testing.m - do invariance testing per stimulus song
 testing_loop.m - do iterative analysis to find the optimum window size for testing
 testing_fshifted.m - do testing with frequency shifted testing songs
 visualise_data.m & better_plot.m - plot experimental data

+all other codes are backbone functions for the MNE model, and old algorithms provided by Dr Kozlov and Mr Lu.